isears/MoAPrediction/README.md

 ```

 This step may take several hours and should consume significant GPU resources.
 If the GPU isn't running, tensorflow may have to be specifically configured to use it.

+Hyperparameters can be modified by changing the capitalized variables at the top of `NonscoredEnsemble.py`